eugenioenko/interpreter/readme.md

 #### Implemented methods:
 - *.size()*: returns size of the dictionary
 - *.each(@(value, index, dictionary){})*: executes callback passing value, index and dictionary as argument
-- *.map(@(value, index, dictionary){})*: remaps the values of the dictionary by executing mapping funciton passing value, index and dictionary as argument
+- *.map(@(value, index, dictionary){})*: remaps the values of the dictionary by executing mapping function passing value, index and dictionary as argument
 - *.indexOf(value)*: returns the key of the value inside the dictionary
-- *.merge(dictionary)*: merges two dictionaries together and returns the new dicitonary
+- *.merge(dictionary)*: merges two dictionaries together and returns the new dictionary
 - *.clear()*: removes all key value pairs from dictionary
 - *.has(key)*: true if dictionary contains key